 The CKI testing system is monitored to detect infrastructure failures:

 - metrics are visualized via Grafana

-- alerts are sent to the CKI IRC channel via the irc-bot
+- alerts are sent to the CKI Slack channel via the slack-bot